robertop/pelet/README.md

 -----
 I gave pelet its name for a reason; this is a simple library.
 The source is fairly well documented and the included sample program covers 90% of the functionality.
-If you are having problems getting the library up and running, you can contact the me directly; see my Github [profile page] (https://github.com/robertop).
+If you are having problems getting the library up and running, you can browse the [docs online] https://raw.github.com/robertop/pelet/master/docs/html/index.html .
+Here you will find API docs, as well as some higher-level docs explaining the implementation details.
+You can contact also the me directly; see my Github [profile page] (https://github.com/robertop) or E-mail me at roberto@mvceditor.com.
 If I find that I cannot handle the volume of requests I may setup a forum or mailing list.

 To report bugs or feature requests please use the [Issues] (https://github.com/robertop/pelet/issues) page of the pelet Github project.